jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (b) determines at the end of an adjustment period that the percentage actual use of the services is less than 95%, then the recipient must, at the end of the adjustment period—
     (i) identify the nominal GST component that would have been chargeable on the value of the supply, as if the value were equal to the consideration charged for the supply, at the rate set out in section 8(1); and
     (ii) based on their percentage actual use of the services, account for output tax under subsection (4) for the proportion of the nominal GST component for any non-taxable use of the services:
-  (c) is required to account for output tax under paragraph (a) or (b), then the recipient must, for later adjustment periods, make adjustments under the apportionment rules set out in sections 20G and 21 to 21H in relation to the taxable supply referred to in paragraph (a) or (b).
+  (c) is required to account for output tax under paragraph (a) or (b), then the recipient must, for later adjustment periods, make adjustments under the apportionment rules set out in sections 21 to 21H in relation to the taxable supply referred to in paragraph (a) or (b).
+(3JD) For a supply of listed services referred to in section 8C, if an underlying supplier of the listed services has received a flat-rate credit from the operator of the electronic marketplace through which the supply is made and was a registered person at the time of supply, the underlying supplier must account for output tax for the flat-rate credit under subsection (4E).
 (3K) If a registered person who is a non-profit body resident in New Zealand uses goods and services in the course or furtherance of an activity that is not a taxable activity, the goods and services are treated as being used in the course or furtherance of the taxable activity of the registered person—
   (a) to the extent that the goods and services are not used for the making of exempt supplies; and (b) if the goods and services are not excluded from the effect of this subsection by an election of the registered person under subsection (3KB).